Devolution in the United Kingdom: English votes for English laws

 On 22 October 2015 The House of Commons voted in favour of implementing a system of "English votes for English laws" by 312 votes to 270 after four hours of intense debate.
 Amendments to the proposed standing orders put forward by both Labour and The Liberal Democrats were defeated.
 Scottish National Party MPs criticized the measures stating that the bill would render Scottish MPs as "second class citizens".
-Under the new procedures, if the Speaker of The House determines if a proposed bill or statutory instrument exclusively affects England, England and Wales or England, Wales and Northern Ireland, then legislative consent should be obtained via a Legislative Grand Committee.
-This process will be performed at the second reading of a bill or instrument and is currently undergoing a trial period, as an attempt at answering the West Lothian question.
+Under the new procedures, if the Speaker of The House determines that a proposed bill or statutory instrument exclusively affects England, England and Wales or England, Wales and Northern Ireland, then legislative consent should be obtained via a Legislative Grand Committee.
+This process was performed at the second reading of a bill or instrument as an attempt at answering the West Lothian question.
 English votes for English laws was suspended in April 2020, and in July 2021 the House of Commons abolished it, returning to the previous system with no special mechanism for English laws.

 Sub-national

-England has three distinct sub-national areas; the north, middle and south.
+England has three distinct sub-national areas; the north, the midlands and the south.